newsraft/newsraft/README.md

 # Description

 Feedeater is a piece of software that aggregates syndicated web content such as blogs, newspapers and podcasts in one location for easy access from your terminal via comfy curses interface.

-Feedeater is greatly inspired by [Newsboat](https://www.newsboat.org).
+It is greatly inspired by [Newsboat](https://www.newsboat.org) and yet has some significant differences (see [doc/project-goals.md](https://gitlab.com/got2teas/feedeater/-/blob/main/doc/project-goals.md)).

 # Dependencies